ericpaulsen/dot/README.md

 # .eric

-The `install.sh` script is executed during the [Coder](https://github.com/coder) build to configure my workspace just the way I like it.
+The `install.sh` script is executed by [Coder](https://github.com/coder) to build my workspace just the way I like it.

 Key configs: